victorchall/EveryDream2trainer/README.md

 [Advanced Tweaking](doc/ATWEAKING.md) - More stuff to tweak once you are comfortable

+[Advanced Optimizer Tweaking](/doc/OPTIMIZER.md) - Even more stuff to tweak if you are *very adventurous*

 [Chaining training sessions](doc/CHAINING.md) - Modify training parameters by chaining training sessions together end to end

 [Shuffling Tags](doc/SHUFFLING_TAGS.md)